Jonathan Rowe, MA (UEA), Head of Sixth Form

 Jonathan read History at Reading University before completing a Master’s degree in History at the University of East Anglia.
 He began his teaching career in 2004 as a History Teacher at Plume School in Essex, before moving to Farlingaye High School in Suffolk.
 From here Jonathan moved to Colchester Sixth Form College where he led the Ancient History Department and taught Modern History and Classical Civilisation.
 He then moved to Battle Abbey School in East Sussex, undertaking numerous roles, including Head of History, Head of Lower School, Deputy Head of Boarding and Head of Sixth Form.
 Jonathan has a strong interest in assessment.
 He is a Principal Examiner for A-Level History and a fellow member of the Chartered Institute of Educational Assessors.
 Jonathan joined John Lyon in 2018.
 He has overall responsibility for the day-to-day running of the Sixth Form.

-Stephen Mepham, BD (King’s College, London), MA (London), Head of Religious Studies, Head of Higher Education and Assistant Head of Sixth Form
+Stephen Mepham, BD (King’s College, London), MA (London), Head of Higher Education and Assistant Head of Sixth Form

 After completing a degree in Theology at King’s College London, Stephen entered the Anglican priesthood.
 In midlife he changed his vocation to that of teaching and began a teaching career at St Clement Danes School in Chorleywood where he was subject leader of the Religious, Ethical and Philosophical Studies department.
 Stephen was very actively involved in the life of the Sixth Form as a Form Tutor and as the Extended Project Qualification Coordinator.
 It was there that he developed an interest in the process for university applications.
 In January 2017 he moved to John Lyon as Head of Religious Studies and Philosophy and took on the role of Head of Higher Education.
 He became Assistant Head of Sixth Form in 2018.

-Philip Berry, BA (Bristol), Head of Spanish, Co-Curriculum Assistant, Head of Lower Sixth
+Philip Berry, BA (Bristol), Head of Lower Sixth

 After graduating from the University of Bristol with a BA in Hispanic Studies, Philip worked in the advertising industry for five years before undertaking a PGCE at the Institute of Education.
 He has been a Head of Year across different year groups and enjoys the pastoral opportunities that this offers.
 Philip is also Head of Spanish with the responsibility for ensuring excellent academic results.
 As Head of Lower Sixth, he helps guide boys in making the transition from GCSE to A Level study, setting them on the path to their future studies and employment – a role he greatly enjoys.